mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/25/Day-126/">May 25, 2017</a></small></div>
 <p><strong>Lieberman withdraws from consideration for FBI Director job</strong>.
-Once considered the front-runner to replace James Comey, he's formally withdrawn citing the appearance of a conflict of interest now that Trump’s tapped his boss, attorney Marc Kasowitz, as outside counsel in the Russia investigation. (<a href="https://blogs.wsj.com/washwire/2017/05/25/lieberman-withdraws-from-consideration-as-fbi-director-citing-appearance-of-conflict-of-interest/?mod=e2twp">Wall Street Journal</a> / <a href="http://www.politico.com/story/2017/05/25/joe-lieberman-withdraws-trump-fbi-director-238824">Politico</a> / <a href="http://abcnews.go.com/Politics/joe-lieberman-takes-running-fbi-director-citing-conflict/story?id=47607430">ABC News</a>)</p>
+Once considered the front-runner to replace James Comey, he's formally withdrawn citing the appearance of a conflict of interest now that Trump’s tapped his boss, attorney Marc Kasowitz, as outside counsel in the <a href="/trump-russia-investigation/">Russia investigation</a>. (<a href="https://blogs.wsj.com/washwire/2017/05/25/lieberman-withdraws-from-consideration-as-fbi-director-citing-appearance-of-conflict-of-interest/?mod=e2twp">Wall Street Journal</a> / <a href="http://www.politico.com/story/2017/05/25/joe-lieberman-withdraws-trump-fbi-director-238824">Politico</a> / <a href="http://abcnews.go.com/Politics/joe-lieberman-takes-running-fbi-director-citing-conflict/story?id=47607430">ABC News</a>)</p>